Glen Eden

 Employment conditions in Glen Eden remain below the national average according to AreaSearch analysis

-However, health care & social assistance employment is lower at 11.4% compared to Rest of Qld's 16.1%.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-In the past year, labour force increased by 1.3%, while employment declined by 0.1%, leading to a rise in unemployment rate by 1.4 percentage points.
-This contrasts with Rest of Qld, where employment grew by 1.7% and unemployment rose by 0.3%.
-State-level data up to 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate a projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Glen Eden's employment mix suggests local employment should increase by 5.2% over five years and 11.7% over ten years, though this is a simplified extrapolation for illustrative purposes.
+However, health care & social assistance is under-represented, at 11.4% compared to Rest of Qld's 16.1%.
+The area offers limited local employment opportunities, as indicated by the difference between Census working population and resident population counts.
+Over a 12-month period ending in May-25, labour force increased by 1.3%, while employment declined by 0.2%, leading to a rise in unemployment rate by 1.5 percentage points, compared to Rest of Qld's growth rates.
+National employment forecasts from Jobs and Skills Australia project an increase of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Glen Eden's employment mix suggests local employment should grow by 5.2% over five years and 11.7% over ten years, based on simple weighting extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment